mai-soup/mai-soup/README.md

 ## 💻 Currently Learning

 * [freeCodeCamp](https://www.freecodecamp.org/) (currently up to and including Data Analysis with Python, as well as the Relational Database course)
-* Getting started with 2D game development in Unity, only following tutorials for now to understand how it works but looking forward to making my own original stuff
+* Getting started with 2D game development in ~~Unity~~ Godot, only following tutorials for now to understand how it works but looking forward to making my own original stuff
 * Playing around with Node.js and Express in my free time
 * Reading on the theory of software engineering, including Agile methods and project management
 * Exploring the fundamentals of networking and the Web, inspired by the Networks module I took last year.